Sun top Sparks 84-75 in Game 1 of WNBA semifinals

 Connecticut trailed by three points at halftime, but scored the first nine points of the third quarter.
 A layup by Courtney Williams just before that quarter’s buzzer sent the Sun into the final 10 minutes up 59-58.

-Connecticut never trailed in the fourth, outscoring the Sparks 25-17 over the final 10 minutes.
+Connecticut never trailed in the fourth.
+A key 3-pointer from Jones gave the Sun a seven-point lead with 4 minutes remaining and the home team outscored the Sparks 25-17 over the final 10 minutes.

 The Sun, who lost their final two regular-season games, had not played since Sept.
-8 and came out slow, missing their first four shots.
+8 and missed their first four shots.

 But Alyssa Thomas quickly found her form, scoring the Sun’s first nine points and had 13 as Connecticut took a 21-14 lead after a quarter.

+“I wouldn’t say we came out slow, we actually came out really fast, unsettled, rushing shots, being too anxious to shoot instead of just getting settled,” said Jasmine Thomas.
+“She settled us.
+She took the ball, took over, got us going downhill.”

 Connecticut led by as many as 11 points in the second, before Nneka Ogwumike led the Sparks back.
-She had 13 points in the half, hitting six of her seven shots the Sparks took a 40-37 lead into intermission.
+She had 13 points in the half, hitting six of her seven shots as LA took a 40-37 lead into intermission.

 TIP-INS

 Sun: Connecticut has won 24 games this season, the most since 2012, which also happens to be the last time the franchise was in the conference semifinals.
-The Sun lost in the conference finals that year and have had just two playoff games since, losing to Phoenix in the first round each of the last two seasons.
+The team lost in the conference finals that year and has had just two playoff games since, losing to Phoenix in the first round each of the last two seasons.

 UP NEXT

-The teams return to the Mohegan Sun arena on Thursday for Game 2.
+The teams return to the Mohegan Sun arena on Thursday for Game 2 of the best-of-five series.